sarthak268/Multipurpose-Rover/README.md

 <br>
 • It can be used for industrial, agricultural and astronomical purposes.

-Skills used: Arduino Programming, MATLAB, Raspberry Pi Programming in Python, Circuit Design, Web Development
+Skills used: Arduino Programming, MATLAB, Raspberry Pi Programming in Python, Circuit Designing, Web Development

 ## Block Diagram Explaining the functioning